cmu-sei/foundry-docs/docs/gameboard/admin-settings.md

 **Allow Preview:** Toggle *Hidden* or *Visible* to allow participants to view a challenge and documentation prior to starting.
 You may want to prevent too much information from being given away before a challenge start.

 **Allow Reset:** Toggle *Forbidden* or *Allowed* to permit participants to restart their game and attempt challenges again.
 This option is generally allowed on a "practice" game since that game is meant to help users get their bearings on how a competition works; however, you may decide players will be forbidden to reset an "official" game.

+**Player Mode:** Toggle to set the game to **Competition** or **Practice**.
+When at least *one* game is set to Practice in your environment, a link to Practice is visible in the top-right corner of gameboard for authenticated players.
+Players can click the Practice link and select a challenge start their practice session.

+**Require Synchronized Start:** Toggle on to require the game to have a synchronized start.
+When enabled, no player can start a session until *all* players have indicated that they are "ready to play" in the game lobby.
+Use this feature for games when you want all players to start at the same time and end at the same time.
+Synchronized start adheres to other gameboard settings: for example, team size minimum and maximum.

+!!! note

+    The Admin Start feature bypasses the "ready to play" feature; that is, users assigned the `Admin` role can Admin Start regardless of whether all players have "readied up" or not.

 ### Registration